Open-Systems-Pharmacology/Rifampicin-Model/Evaluation/Input/Content/Input_table.md

-The compound parameter values of the final PBPK model are illustrated below.
+The parameter values of the final PBPK model are illustrated below.